jiyasarkar582-ops/jiyasarkar582-ops/Readme.md

 ## 🚀 About Me

-🎓 B.Tech in Computer Science (Internet of Things) student at University of Engineering and Management, Kolkata
+🎓 B.Tech in Computer Science student at Institute of Engineering and Management, Kolkata
-💻 Passionate about Web Development, Machine Learning, Blockchain, and IoT
+💻 Passionate about Java Full Stack Development with AI integration
 🌱 Currently learning advanced backend development, AI systems, and decentralized applications
 ⚡ Love building real-world projects that solve meaningful problems
 🎯 Goal: To become a Software Engineer building impactful and scalable products